mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 - `paraview_red_to_blue_colormap.json`: a paraview colormap file for plotting kernel.
 - `plot_kernel_slices_frontera.pvsm`: a paraview state file for plotting kernel slices.

+## 0. About this example
+Some parts of this example are designed to run on the Frontera supercomputer at TACC.
+If you don't have access to Frontera, you can still run the notebook on your local machine to do a data processing and calculation adjoint source.
+For running this on your local machine, please follow the [Appendix](#appendix-running-the-notebook-on-your-local-machine) section.

 ## 1. Log in to Frontera